alces-flight/concertim-openstack-docs/concertim-os-service.md

 The service will run indefinitely, sending metric data to the Concertim API repeatedly every 30 second (can be changed).

+For the concertim-openstack-service to recognize the cluster, instance names must follow the format `<instance_name>.<cluster_name>.<anything_else>`.
+An example would be `storage001.examplecluster.234hf` for the `storage001` instance in the cluster named `examplecluster` with a UID of `234hf`.
+Note, the UID is NOT needed, but extra metadata can be added to the end of the name.

 ## Changing Configuration

 To change the configuration for the Concertim Openstack Service, modify the `/etc/concertim-openstack-service/config.json` file.